About Us | Privacy | Site Map

 After opening or mixing the oral granules, you must use them within 15 minutes.
 Do not save an open packet or mixed medicine for later use.

-It may take up to several weeks of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve after several weeks of treatment.
+It may take up to several weeks before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve.

 What happens if I miss a dose (Singulair)?